Kairos Prison Ministry

 For those of you who would like to make the commitment to pray for the upcoming Kairos Weekend at RJ Donovan, there is an internet link where you can sign up for an hour time slot during the weekend.
 You would simply spend some time during your assigned hour and pray for the weekend.
 Prayers could be included for the inmates participating, the inmates on the inside team, the prison staff and administration staff, the staff chaplains and yard pastors, the families of the inmates involved, the outside team that comes into the prison, and their families.
 Pray for all those who may have baked cookies for the weekend or wrote Agape letters for the candidates.
 That same weekend there are also ten other men’s weekends throughout the United States and five women’s weekends and one Kairos Outside weekend for women related to incarcerated men that could be included in your prayers.

 5. AGAPE LETTERS

 During the course of the weekend each inmate candidate receives a bag full of AGAPE mail from team members and other outside people who choose to write letters.
 The effect these letters of LOVE and PRAYERS have on the candidates is unbelievable.
 For some it is the first mail they have ever received from anyone on the outside.
-If you (or a group you belong to) can take the time to write 36 short letters of love and encouragement for the candidates, please let Steve, John Pastor Eric or Al know and we can get you the details.
+If you (or a group you belong to) can take the time to write 36 short letters of love and encouragement for the candidates.
 Each short letter/note must be handwritten.
 (Start now and it’s an easy task to write one a short letter a day between now and the weekend.)